 What Your CEO Needs to Know About Your Influencer Marketing Efforts

 Influencer marketing, and many other digital media channels, might feel a little intimidating for a CEO who's more experienced in running a business than the nuances of a single marketing tactic, especially those in a complicated space like social media.
 That said, the questions a CEO should pose to their team aren't much different than those he/she should ask of any team investing company funds.
 But, without a detailed understanding of the space, how does one react intelligently to the answers he/she gets back?
-Below, we're breaking down the key questions every CEO should ask their influencer marketing team and summarizing the answers we'd expect to hear from a program that is truly focused on and capable of driving the business's bottom line.
+Below, we're breaking down the key questions every CEO should ask their influencer marketing team or influencer marketing agency and summarizing the answers we'd expect to hear from a program that is truly focused on and capable of driving the business's bottom line.